prof-rossetti/my-first-python-app/README.md

-# Rock-Paper-Scissors Starter App (Python)
+# My First Python App

-An introductory Python application (a starter game of rock-paper-scissors), for instructional purposes.
+An example Python application for students to run to test their local development environment setups.

 ## Prerequisites

-  + Anaconda 3.7
+  + Anaconda 3.7+
-  + Python 3.7
+  + Python 3.7+
   + Pip

 ## Installation